sistephens/email-alert-api/deploy.md

 ## Prerequisites

-  - cd into your fabric script directory
   - download the Gov Delivery files and virus scan, unzip If you need the ftp server and log in details, they are in the 2ndline password store under `govdelivery/ftps`.
 Unzipping the files will also require a password which is under `govdelivery/zipfile'.
+  - cd into your fabric script directory
-  - activate fabric virtual env
+  - activate fabric virtual env if you use it
   - announce in slack #2ndline that you are going to deploy

 ## Set env var